Title: dead men and the dawning

 "They won't let us any more."
 He leans back in his chair and gestures to her; she comes, smiling cheerfully, and throws her arms around his neck.
 The warmth settles inside him deeply, like a cup of tea slowly sipped, when the sun has just peeked over the horizon and the air is crisp and clear.
 "Maybe they'll build a new tower, okay?
 The city isn't very pretty now even after all these years.
 Or I'll take you up in a plane and then you—" he suddenly stands up, lifting her up into the air "—you can see it all!"

 She shrieks and kicks and giggles, and he begins to laugh.
 If he closes his eyes and thinks of old Tokyo, just so—the image remains vivid in his mind.
-A bedtime story tonight, but the ending will be left for later.
+A bedtime story tonight, and the ending left for later.

 Five meters to the left.
 He moves, picking up his equipment, and trudges over.
 The positioning is done now, he knows; somewhere, a block away or more, a person stands over the trigger with the sober anticipation of only one order.
 Done because of an order, not done because they simply are.